 "I've never experienced a situation like this before," reports Marco Kuhn, sales manager of the IT processing company bb-net, to CRN (here you can find the entire post).
 Although the Schweinfurt-based company was able to significantly increase its own output of notebooks in the short term, that was "far from being enough to meet demand."
 An exceptional situation, not just for the Lower Franconians, but for the entire ITK channel.
 The demand for almost all product groups related to decentralized work and home office has exploded in recent weeks due to the Corona crisis.

 “Stay at home” is the motto of these days.
-The federal government has appealed to all companies to work from home wherever possible in order to minimize the risk of infection of the virus among employees.
-Angela Merkel sets a good example herself and currently rules from within her own four walls.
-While the Chancellor has certainly already been able to fall back on the appropriate tools, many companies had to build the necessary infrastructure in the shortest possible time in order to be able to map all business processes decentrally.
+The federal government has appealed to all companies to work from home where possible in order to minimize the risk of infection of the virus among employees.
+Angela Merkel sets a good example herself and is currently ruling from within her own four walls.
+While the Chancellor was certainly already able to fall back on the appropriate tools, it was necessary for many companies to set up the necessary infrastructure in the shortest possible time in order to be able to map all business processes decentrally.
 Collaboration solutions are therefore more in demand than ever, Microsoft has reported twelve million new Teams users within a week, Zoom speaks of twelve times more downloads and providers such as Slack, Cisco and Google are also facing a similar onslaught.
-In the end, Microsoft even had to increase the number of its functions Restrict Office 365 servicesin order to be able to cope with the high volume of data at all - this step was preceded by massive disruptions by teams over a few days.
+Most recently, Microsoft even had to restrict the functionality of many of its Office 365 services in order to be able to cope with the high volume of data at all - this step was preceded by massive disruptions by teams over a few days.

 Demand will soon wane